Escape from Fort Bravo: Cast

 Several members of the supporting cast would have notable careers in television shows of the 1960s and '70s.

 Production notes

 The working titles of this film were Rope's End and Fort Bravo.
 Production ran from April until late May 1953.
 Most of the film was shot on location in Gallup, New Mexico and Death Valley National Park.

 Reception

 The film received a mixed review from Howard Thompson of The New York Times.
 While he found Sturges's direction full of "professional smoothness," he had many problems with Frank Fenton's "fuzzily defined" characters.
 The cast, he goes on, "seems confused throughout."
 Leonard Maltin disagreed, calling the film "well-executed" and awarding it three stars in his independent movie review guide.

+In his book The Story of Cinema critic David Shipman wrote that the last act, in which with the attacking Indians use their arrows as "artillery spotting", "lifts this film to classic status".